stlankes/stlankes.github.io/_posts/2015-05-01-My-Memo-to-build-a-custom-Linux-Kernel-for-Qemu.md

 Afterwards, the binaries are installed in the directory `_install`, which is created in the root directory of the source tree.

-### Building of the initial ramdisk
+### Building the initial ramdisk

-To build the *initial ramdisk*, the directory structure has to be created as follow:
+To build the *initial ramdisk*, the directory structure has to be created as follows:

 	mkdir initramfs
 	cd initramfs